-system noted on their website for making complaints to the agency PREA Coordinator, which could include anonymous or third-party reports.
-Residents of Western Massachusetts Reentry Center often stated that PREA was not a concern of theirs in this facility.
-They would tell staff if they were a victim and were aware of the multiple other avenues.
-Residents are provided information in their orientation to Western Massachusetts Reentry Center, through their handbook, on posters throughout the facility, and on the CRJ website.
-The Posters were available in English and Spanish the most common languages spoken at the facility.
+Residents are provided information in their orientation to McGrath Reentry Center, through their handbook, on posters throughout the facility, and on the CRJ website.
+The Posters were available in English and Spanish, the most common languages spoken at the facility.
 Observation of the locations of posters and their content confirmed there was no barrier to residents' access.
 Individuals supported they understood the content of the PREA education and the materials posted or provided in the handbook.
-The residents are allowed to have their own phones in the program and they go into the community furthering the ability to make confidential communications.
-If they do not have a personal phone they may use the facility phones that are not recorded.
-The Auditor requested a box be put up so residents could place confidential and anonymous communication without handing it to a staff person.
+The residents are allowed to have their own phones in the program, and they go into the community, furthering the ability to make confidential communications.
+If they do not have a personal phone, they may use the facility phones that are not recorded.
+The Auditor saw a box near the Director's Office where confidential communication could be placed.
 Residents also understood they can report any retaliation or staff neglect after reporting a PREA concern.

 Indicator (b).

-Western Massachusetts Reentry Center utilizes as an outside option for reporting a concern to Massachusetts DOC PREA Coordinator or to the individual's community supervision officer as assigned by DOC, Probation, or Parole.
-Any complaints to the to PREA Coordinator or to regional Officers would be forwarded also to the individual who oversees the contract for the State of Massachusetts who would inform the facility of the allegation and ensure the appropriate level of investigation is achieved.
-The information is posted in the facility and the resident interviews supported knowledge of this reporting option.
-Policy language also addresses the indicator, "The program also shall inform residents of at least one way to report sexual abuse or sexual harassment to a public or private entity or office that is not part of the agency and that is able to receive and immediately forward resident reports of sexual abuse and sexual harassment to agency officials, allowing the resident to remain anonymous upon request."
+McGrath Reentry Center utilizes, as an outside option for reporting a concern, the Massachusetts DOC PREA Office.
+Residents are told in their handbooks they may also report to the individual's community supervision officer as assigned by DOC, Probation, County Jail or Parole.
+Any complaints to the DOC PREA Office or Regional Officers would also be forwarded to the individual who oversees the contract for the State of Massachusetts, who would inform the facility of the allegation and ensure the appropriate level of investigation is achieved.
+The information is posted in the facility, and the resident interviews supported knowledge of this reporting option.

+Policy language also addresses the indicator, "The program also shall inform residents of at least one way to report sexual abuse or sexual harassment to a public or private entity or office that is not part of the agency, and that is able to receive and immediately forward resident reports of sexual abuse and sexual harassment to agency officials, allowing the resident to remain anonymous upon request."
 The residents also knew they could report to local law enforcement authorities or their probation officer.
-The Auditor call the DOC PREA Office and the funding source the Office of Adult Probation to confirm that they would field the call and make appropriate notifications.
-The funding source confirms there are several avenues for them to obtain information including officers from the varying agencies who visit the facility to meet with clients regularly.
-As noted in indicator a) the Auditor tested many of the functions allowing residents to report a PREA Concern while on-site or in the community.
+The Auditor called the DOC PREA Office and the funding source the Office of Adult Probation to confirm that they would field the call and make appropriate notifications.
+The Auditor also spoke with Staff from Suffolk County Corrections, which is located blocks away and refers females to the program.
+The funding source confirms there are several avenues for them to obtain information, including officers from the varying agencies who visit the facility to meet with clients regularly.
+As noted in indicator a), the Auditor tested many of the functions, allowing residents to report a PREA Concern while on-site or in the community.
 This includes phone and mail services, agency reporting, reporting to the Massachusetts DOC PREA Coordinator, and the storage of records where confidential information would be stored.
-The Auditor observed signage in English and Spanish (the most common languages in the facility), promoting ways in which individuals could report a concern internally or externally.
-The signs were posted in a manner to allow the individual to easily read information.
-The residents interviewed supported they understand the information and knew the posting and the handbook had information, though PREA was not a worry for them.
-Residents can use their own phones or phones in the community to make confidential calls and can mail letters to outside individuals while in the community or through the facility.
-There is a mailbox also for internal communication where complaints could be lodged with a level of privacy.
+The Massachusetts DOC PREA office also checked with The state's women's prison to see if allegations were received about sexual misconduct at McGrath.